To secure a better deal for our members, South West UNISON Labour Link works to get our priorities into Labour Party policy.

 Leading the region’s work with the Labour Party is a regional committee.
 Any UNISON member who pays into the Affiliated Political Fund and is also a Labour member is eligible to be on this committee.

-In branches, a Labour Link officer may be elected who is responsible for working with the local Labour Parties.
+Branches may elect a Labour Link officer who is responsible for working with the local Labour Parties.